24 Aug Caherconree Promontory Fort

 The Tragic Death of Cú Roí mac Dáire may be read in its entirety here.
 Cúchulainn is also a central character in the Táin Bó Cúailnge (“The Cattle Raid of Cooley”).

-The high-resolution photographs below were made with a large-format view camera in 1979.
+These three high-resolution photographs were made with a large-format view camera in 1979.
 Click the photo, and then click the button at the right of its Zoomify toolbar to see it full-screen.

 Is it possible that the warrior culture depicted in The Tragic Death of Cú Roí mac Dáire might represent more history than myth?
 Scholars believe that the language and other clues contained in some of the Irish sagas indicate that none could have been written down before the eighth century CE, but that there might have been a long period of oral transmission before that time.
 And while most cultures go through a Heroic Age, dominated by aristocratic warrior cults, it is likely that none of the individuals in the story are historical.12